devstream-io/website/blog/2022-04-20-minikube/index.md

 kube-system   storage-provisioner                1/1     Running   1 (4m2s ago)   4m44s
 ```

 Cooooool!
+(Note: great!)

-Are you thinking this command is too complex?
-Just use the config below and you'll be happy:
+Are you thinking this command is too complicated?
+Use the config below and you'll be happy:

 ```sh
 alias kubectl="minikube kubectl --"
 ```

-I'm used to using command-line to access the Kubernetes cluster.
+I'm used to command-line to access the Kubernetes cluster.
 Yes, I never use the Kubernetes Dashboard.
-But if you like insight into your cluster state with Dashboard, minikube bundles it for you:
+But if you like to have some insight into your cluster state with a Dashboard, `minikube` bundles it for you:

 ```sh
 $ minikube dashboard